retsyx/amity/hw/README.md

 It is also possible, but not recommended, to create a standalone wiring harness by stripping and cutting a standard [HDMI cable](cable.md).

+Note that all of the commonly available HDMI breakout boards advertised for sale are not designed to pass through high-speed A/V signals, and break video display in an actual home theater.

 ## Amity Fin

 Amity Fin is a 4 layer PCB that includes onboard 27K ohms pullup resistors to conform to the HDMI-CEC specification.
 When used with the board, Amity must be configured to disable the Raspberry Pi internal GPIO pullup resistors.